jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-3/index.md

 image: 'asset-url:./img.jpg'
 ---

 I once spent an hour creating an [F1 lights-out reaction test](https://f1-start.glitch.me/) which went viral and was even [played by F1 drivers](https://www.youtube.com/watch?v=6fgGJ-M6X2s).
-That sounds like a brag, and it kinda is, but now whenever I pour days or even weeks of work into something, it just seems so inefficient compared to the time I spent _an hour_ on something that went big.
+That sounds like a brag, and it kinda is, but now whenever I pour days or even weeks of work into something, it just seems so inefficient compared to that time I spent _an hour_ on something that went big.
 Wait!
 You're not my therapist!
 Let's look at another F1 website…

 <script type="component">{
   "module": "shared/demos/2021/f1-perf/Parts",